zedeckj/dictionary/README.md

 ### dict.h

-An implementation of string to string dictionaries which uses the djb2 hashing algorithm.
+An implementation of string to void* dictionaries which uses the djb2 hashing algorithm.

 ```C
 dict_t *dict = new_dict(100); // initialize with capacity of 100